Open accessibility options

 👥 Affected parties: Website visitors

-🤝 Purpose: Depends on the respective cookie.
-You can find more details below or from the manufacturer of the software that sets the cookie.
+🤝 Purpose: Depends on the specific cookie.
+More details can be found below or on the website of the software provider that sets the cookie.

-📓 Data processed: Depends on the respective cookie used.
-You can find more details below or from the manufacturer of the software that sets the cookie.
+📓 Data processed: Depends on the specific cookie used.
+More details can be found below or on the website of the software provider that sets the cookie.

-📅 Storage period: Depends on the respective cookie and can vary from hours to years
+📅 Storage period: Depends on the specific cookie; can vary from hours to years

 What are cookies?